 - Monitoring the baby with maternal serum-alpha-fetoprotein testing and a high resolution or level II ultrasound should be performed by the obstetrician.

 - Epilepsy is not an indication alone for a cesarean section, and most women deliver vaginally.

 - Get enough rest and sleep.

-- Paying attention to nutrition with adequate weight gain and taking a multivitamin and additional folate before, during, and after pregnancy are needed.
+- Take a multivitamin and additional folate before, during, and after pregnancy

-- Avoiding cigarettes, alcohol, and caffeine are important for all women during pregnancy.
+- Avoid cigarettes, alcohol, and caffeine during pregnancy.

 Can I breastfeed my baby?

 Although some amount of seizure medication will be present in breast milk, breastfeeding is encouraged even in women with epilepsy.

 - Breastfeeding can generally be done safely, since the baby has been exposed to the seizure medication throughout the pregnancy and the absolute amounts of drug are low.